simocaruso/DATALOG24CNL2TEL/README.md

     `telingo encoding instance -c n=X`

-    where `encoding` can be either one of the generated encoding in the CNLs folder or one of the original encoding from the telingo's folder, `instance` is one of the instance in the instances folder and `X` is the problem size.
+    where `encoding` can be either one of the generated encoding in the CNLs folder or one of the original encoding from the [telingo's repository](https://github.com/potassco/telingo), `instance` is one of the instance in the instances folder and `X` is the problem size.
     For example, the hanoi problem with 4 disks can be tested running:

   `telingo CNLs/hanoi.generated instances/hanoi_cnl.lp -c n=4`

-Original telingo encodings and telingo installation instruction can be found at: https://github.com/potassco/telingo
+Original telingo encodings and telingo installation instructions can be found at: https://github.com/potassco/telingo